Tol0kk/devops/kube/README.md

 # Drawback

 This does not expose any other services than a nginx gateways to the services.
-So fro developement this will not be highly useful.
-SInce you can't access the services from outside the cluster (database, frontend, backend).
+So for developement this will not be highly useful.
+Since you can't access the services from outside the cluster (database, frontend, backend).
 It also force some domain name inside the project configuration like (frontend, backend, mysql, etherpad).
 So in a developement environment you will need to change the domain or use a proxy like nginx to redirect the traffic to the correct service or dns reddirect.

 # Starting using minikube